siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-Specify the new node type:
+Define the new node type:

 ```go
 const KindText = "text"
 ```

-Implement a node that performs the desired functionality.
-Use the `OneToOneNode` template, which receives input packets, processes them, and emits output packets:
+Now, implement the node that will perform the actual functionality.
+Use the provided `OneToOneNode` template to receive an input packet, process it, and send an output packet:

 ```go
 type TextNode struct {